top of page

 3: Closed Height

 This is a straight-forward measurement and exact.
-It does not include jowls, yawning, mouth partially open, etc. To learn why see the Jowly Dogs tab.
-Closed height is taken up the side of the snout from the top to the bottom at the tallest part (usually closer to the eyes).
+It does not include jowls, yawning, mouth partially open, etc. Closed height is taken up the side of the snout from the top to the bottom at the tallest part.
 The tape measure should not be curled at all.

 4: Closed Circumference